scramjetorg/reference-apps/js/clickup-add-issues/README.md

 # Clickup add issues

-This sequence reads info send by [git-read-issues]() then adds all the issues to a clickup list
+This sequence reads info send by [git-read-issues]() then adds all the issues to a clickup list.

 > !
 This sequence should be used only in combination with git-read-issues